-- Presentations are limited to 3 minutes.
+- Presentations are limited to 5 minutes but no less than 4.

-- Presentations are considered to have commenced when the student starts their presentation through speech (timing does not include the title slide and commences when student starts speaking, not at the start of the video).
+- Presentations are considered to have commenced when the student starts their

+presentation through speech (timing does not include the title slide and commences

+when student starts speaking, not at the start of the video).

 - Videos must meet the following criteria:

 - Filmed in horizontal/landscape orientation

-- Filmed on a plain background
+- o Filmed on a plain background

 - o Filmed from a static position

 - Filmed from one camera angle

 - Contain a title slide (at beginning)

-- Contain ONE additional PowerPoint slide (top right corner/right side)
+- Contain PowerPoint slides (we strongly suggest using 5 slides)

-- A single static slide is permitted in the presentation (no slide transitions, animations or 'movement' of any description).
-This can be visible continuously, or 'cut to' (as many times as you like)

-- The 3-minute audio must be continuous no sound edits or breaks

-- No additional props (e.g. costumes, musical instruments, laboratory equipment and animated backgrounds) are permitted within the recording

-- No additional electronic media (e.g. sound and video files) are permitted within the video recording